DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 the Encounters they face.
 While Resting, the Players will be regaining their HP and FP, and expending Rest Cards.
 When planning Encounters that deal damage, keep these resources in mind.
 Try to keep Players motivated to press on, even without full resources.
-They may want to take a Quick Rest p if their HP or FP drop too low.
+They may want to take a Quick Rest if their HP or FP drop too low, though it might not always be possible.

-To Rest, Players will consult with the GM about whether it is feasible for their characters to secure a 30-minute or 8-hour break uninterrupted If a situation is tense, it may not always be possible to gain the benefits of a Rest.
+To Rest, Players will consult with the GM about whether it is feasible for their characters to secure a 30-minute or 8-hour break uninterrupted.
+Players can only use Rest Cards after a Rest has been successfully completed.
+If a situation is tense, it may not always be possible to gain the benefits of a Rest.
 In the event that a Rest is interrupted, it can be resumed based on the remaining time left and extended as necessary.

 For example, a Full Rest would be easy to secure at a comfortable inn in a major city.
 A temporary hiding spot in an enemy bandit camp would me much more risky.
-You could use (a) a Player stealth Check (b) an enemy detection Check, or (c) an Epic Event to see if they are interrupted.
+You could use (a) a Player Stealth Check (b) an enemy Detection Check, or (c) an Epic Event to see if the Rest is interrupted.
 As the GM, you have the ultimate authority in the successful completion of a Rest.
 Encourage players to work with each other to make the best decision given circumstances.

 ### Working with Character Vulnerabilities